davep/textual-canvas/docs/source/guide.md

 area that you'll be drawing in inside the widget -- can have its own background colour.

-By default the canvas background colour will be set to the widget's background colour; but you can pass [`canvas_color`][textual_canvas.canvas.Canvas] as a parameter to change this.
+By default the canvas background colour will be the widget's background colour; but you can pass [`canvas_color`][textual_canvas.canvas.Canvas] as a parameter to change this.

 To illustrate, here is a `Canvas` widget where no background colour is specified, so the canvas background and the widget background are the same: